 Best Cyclotron Systems is Introducing a New 6–15 MeV Compact, High Current, Variable Energy Proton Cyclotron

-Best Cyclotron Systems Introduces New 6–15MeV Compact/High Current/Variable Energy Proton Cyclotron for Generation of Neutron Beams & Medical Isotope ProductionWASHINGTON, DC, USA, June 3, 2021 /EINPresswire.com/ -- Best Cyclotron Systems (BCS), a member of the TeamBest Global Group of Companies, is a leader in the design, development and manufacture of novel cyclotrons for production of isotopes, beams and particles for health care institutions, research and academic centers.
+Best Cyclotron Systems Introduces New 6–15MeV Compact/High Current/Variable Energy Proton Cyclotron for Generation of Neutron Beams & Medical Isotope ProductionVANCOUVER, BRITISH COLUMBIA, CANADA, June 3, 2021 /EINPresswire.com/ -- Best Cyclotron Systems (BCS), a member of the TeamBest Global Group of Companies, is a leader in the design, development and manufacture of novel cyclotrons for production of isotopes, beams and particles for health care institutions, research and academic centers.
 The New Best 6–15 MeV Variable Energy Cyclotron is a Shielded, Compact, High Current, Multi-Use Proton Cyclotron System, capable of producing a variety of medical isotopes for diagnosis and therapy, as well as generating neutron beams.

 The unique features of the B6–15 Cyclotron System are: